ViterbiNet: A Deep Learning Based Viterbi Algorithm for Symbol Detection: Numerical Study

 Next, we numerically evaluate the online training method for tracking block-fading channels detailed in Section \ref{sec:BlockFading}.
 To that aim, we consider two block-fading channels: an \ac{isi} channel with \ac{awgn} and a Poisson channel.
 For each transmitted block we use the channel models in \eqref{eqn:AWGNCh1} and \eqref{eqn:PoissonCh1}, respectively, with a fixed exponential decay parameter $\gamma = 0.2$, and thus we omit the notation $\gamma$ from the vector $\myVec{h}$ in this subsection.
 However, unlike the scenario studied in the previous subsection, here the channel coefficient vector $\myVec{h}$ varies between blocks.
 In particular, for the $j$th block we use $\big(\myVec{h}\Blkidx \big)_{\tau} \triangleq e^{-0.2(\tau-1)}\cdot\Big(0.8 + 0.2\cos\big( \frac{2\pi \cdot j}{\left( \myVec{p}\right)_\tau}\big) \Big)$, with $ \myVec{p} = [51, 39, 33, 21]^T$.
 An illustration of the variations in the channel coefficients with respect to the block index $j$ is depicted in Fig. \ref{fig:TVChannel}.

 In each channel block a single codeword of an \ac{rs} [255, 223] \ac{fec} code is transmitted, namely, during each block $\Codlen = 1784$ bits are conveyed using $\Blklen = 2040$ binary symbols.
 Before the first block is transmitted, ViterbiNet is trained using $5000$ training samples taken using the initial channel coefficients, i.e., using the initial channel coefficients vector $\myVec{h}_{(1)}$.
-For online training, we use a bit error threshold of $\bar{\epsilon} = 2 \%$.
+For online training, we use a learning rate of $0.002$, i.e., five times smaller than that used for initial training, and a bit error threshold of $\bar{\epsilon} = 2 \%$.
 In addition to ViterbiNet with online training, we also compute the coded \ac{ber} performance of ViterbiNet when trained only once using the $5000$ training samples representing the initial channel $\myVec{h}_{(1)}$, referred to as {\em initial training}, as well as ViterbiNet trained once using $5000$ training samples corresponding to $10$ different channels $\{\myVec{h}_{(3\cdot k)}\}_{k=1}^{10}$, referred to as {\em composite training}.
 The performance of ViterbiNet is compared to the Viterbi algorithm with full instantaneous \ac{csi} as well as to the Viterbi detector which assumes that the channel is the time-invariant initial channel $\myVec{h}_{(1)}$.
 The coded \ac{ber} results, averaged over $200$ consecutive blocks, are depicted in Figs. \ref{fig:TVChannelAWGN}-\ref{fig:TVChannelPoisson} for the \ac{isi} channel with \ac{awgn} and for the Poisson channel, respectively.